SRM University, Andhra Pradesh

 SRM University-AP, Andhra Pradesh (SRMAP) is a state private university located near Neerukonda village in Mangalagiri mandal of Guntur district in Andhra Pradesh, India, in the area of the planned capital city Amaravati.
 The university was established in 2017 by the SRM Trust through the Andhra Pradesh Private Universities (Establishment and Regulation) Act, 2016.
-It offers undergraduate, postgraduate courses and Ph.D programmes in engineering, liberal arts and basic sciences.
+It offers undergraduate, postgraduate courses and Ph.D programmes in engineering, liberal arts and basic sciences, commerce and management.